-Working with the Virginia Department of Housing and Community Development (DHCD), the Southside Planning District Commission (SSPDC), Halifax County and the Halifax County Industrial Development Authority (IDA), 395 acres zoned for manufacturing/industrial and commercial uses within the town have been included in the amended Halifax County Enterprise Zone effective December 31, 2013.
+Working with the Virginia Department of Housing and Community Development (DHCD), the Southside Planning District Commission (SSPDC), Halifax County and the Halifax County Industrial Development Authority (IDA), 395 acres zoned for manufacturing/industrial and commercial uses within the Town have been included in the amended Halifax County Enterprise Zone effective December 31, 2013.
 Halifax County's enterprise zone program offers a number of special state and local incentives to businesses and is designed to encourage job creation and investment within designated zones.

-A Department of Historic Resources (DHR) cost-share grant to expand the boundary of the existing Mountain Road Historic District was completed in June 2015 to enhance preservation efforts throughout the significant historic footprint of the town and to bolster tax credit eligibility for new private investments.
-The former Halifax Elementary School was purchased from Halifax County by Halifax Lofts, LLC in April 2016 to convert the building into 30 market rate loft apartment units at an estimated construction cost of \$2.7 million, which was opened for leasing in August 2017, and fully let by December 2017.
+A Department of Historic Resources (DHR) cost-share grant to expand the boundary of the existing Mountain Road Historic District was completed in June 2015 to enhance preservation efforts throughout the significant historic footprint of the Town and to bolster tax credit eligibility for new private investments.
+The former Halifax Elementary School was purchased from Halifax County by Halifax Lofts, LLC in April 2016 to convert the building into 30 market rate loft apartment units at an estimated construction cost of \$2.7 million, which was opened for leasing in August 2017 and fully let by December 2017.
 The Town worked previously with DHR to complete historic district designation including the downtown central business district.
 This designation of the "Town of Halifax Court House Historic District" makes qualifying historic buildings eligible for tax credits.

-The Town prepared a Master Plan of the former grocery property it owns at 209 South Main Street, which is currently being utilized as a farmer's market and outdoor/indoor marketplace with 29 produce and craft vendors registered as well as a space available for limited special events, live music & civic fundraisers in a shell building.
+In 2011, the Town prepared a Master Plan of the former grocery property it owns at 209 South Main Street, which is being utilized as a farmer's market and outdoor/indoor marketplace with 29 produce and craft vendors registered as well as a space available for limited special events, live music and civic fundraisers in a shell building.
+Currently, the Town is working with Studio Ammons to update "The Halifax Market Square" to serve as a marketing tool to solicit additional private business investment and a construction plan for securing grants and other funds to improve the building and site.
 The plan identifies suitable and potential land uses and recommends appropriate development patterns including specific recommendations for business partners, project phasing, and funding opportunities.
-Currently, the "Halifax Marketplace Master

-Plan" is seen as a marketing tool to solicit private business investment and a strategic plan for implementing public components.
-Several investor/developer prospects have approached the Town regarding the purchase of a portion of the property or the building and parcel as a whole.
+Over the years, several investor/developer prospects have approached the Town regarding the purchase of a portion of the property or the building and parcel as a whole.
 Working with the Town Manager, the Town Council Finance Committee amortized the note for the 2006 purchase of the former grocery property starting in FY 2011-12 and then reissued a new bond at a reduced rate beginning in FY 2012-13.
 The Halifax Village Association (HVA) purchased a decorative clock in 2009 and through fundraising efforts, partnered with the Town to design and bid for the installation of a pedestrian plaza with seat walls, lighting and landscaping features to enhance the front of the Halifax Marketplace parcel.
 A commemoration of the project's completion occurred in April 2015 with the HVA securing donations to pay down the construction loan, which was retired in May of 2018.
+In 2021, the Town entered into a 5-Year lease on 3.200 square feet of the northern section of the building, which was up-fitted and opened as an Italian Restaurant.
+The Town also upgraded the roofing system of the entire building during this time.